-- Over-the-counter products (except insulin and diabetic supplies)
+- Over-the-counter products (except insulin, diabetic supplies, and smoking cessation products)

 - Weight reduction products

 USFHP utilizes the TRICARE pharmacy formulary.
 The TRICARE formulary and pharmaceutical management policies are developed by the Department of Defense Pharmacy and Therapeutics Committee.
 The TRICARE formulary is a tiered, open formulary and includes generic drugs (Tier 1), preferred brand drugs (Tier 2), and non-preferred brand drugs (Tier 3).
-Additional information about the DoD Pharmacy and Therapeutics review and list of formulary drugs can be found at www.tricare.mil/uniformformulary.
+View information about the DoD Pharmacy and Therapeutics review and list of formulary drugs.

 Generic drugs are chemically identical to their branded counterparts.
 They are made with the same active ingredients, and produce the same effects as their brand name equivalents.
 The Food and Drug Administration (FDA) requires generic drugs to have the same quality, strength, purity, and stability as brand name drugs.
 Also, the FDA requires that all drugs, including generic drugs be safe and effective.

 Although generic drugs are chemically identical to their branded counterparts, and are held to the same FDA standards for safety and performance as brand name drugs, they sell for 30-75 percent less.
 You can save money on your co-payment by choosing generic drugs when applicable.
 Additional information on generic drugs is available on the FDA website.